 Unusually for a bank, but in keeping with its former charitable status, Charity Bank's non-executive members of the Board are unpaid.
-They contribute actively to the oversight of the bank through membership of Board committees, supporting and challenging management.
+The majority contribute actively to the oversight of the bank through membership of Board committees, supporting and challenging management.
 Under normal circumstances, they also have direct meetings with customers, attend open days and take part in the arrangements we make for our stakeholders to visit borrowers every other year.
-Arrangements such as these have been paused during most of 2021 owing to the COVID-19 pandemic, but with restrictions being lifted later in 2021, these have started to resume.